HerbEra Blood Pressure Formula Tincture

 30 ml

-Minimum 24 months from the date of production.
+Minimum 24 months from date of manufacture.
 See label for exact date.

 Distributed in Norway by Uno Vita AS, Sjøgata 15, 1516 Moss